skybert/skybert-net/src/linux/debian/debian-on-thinkpad-x1.md

 category: linux
 tags: debian, linux, alsa

+Debian stable (as of 2015-05) installed practically without an itch.
+Most things "just worked" after installing the necessary packages from the official Debian repositories, including wireless and suspend to RAM.

+However, as always there were a few things I had to tweak to get everything the way I wanted to.
+On this page, I've documented most of these wee changes.
+Enjoy!

 ## VirtualBox
 Problem that VirtualBox just hangs forever at 0% when starting a virtual machine (and then 20% and another "forever hang").